 In 2014, RDM introduced a mentoring scheme for all members of the department.
-The aim of the scheme is to assist staff and postgraduate students to achieve personal and professional growth through a mentoring relationship that provides support as they progress and develop within the University.
+The aim of the scheme is to assist staff (academic, research, professional support) and postgraduate students to achieve personal and professional growth through a mentoring relationship that provides support as they progress and develop within the University.
 Around 24% of RDM staff are taking part in the scheme.

 How to register?